Resources for Creators of Digital Entertainment Content and Technology in Utah

-If you are already following the relevant protocols - thank-you, but please don't be tempted to slack now that we are trending in the right direction.
-We are close but not yet there.
+Thank you for all that you have done to date to play your part!
+Let's keep it up.
 Latest news and resources for the state - including latest on directives about re-opening of business - can be found here: https://coronavirus.utah.gov/.

 Latest guidance is to use two masks at a time when around other people, given the continued transmission and new COVID-19 variants.
 We're not making a political point, we just ask kindly and politely that you wear a mask when you are in proximity to others.
 Not to deny you of your freedoms, but help your community flatten the spread of this disease by taking this one small measure.
 It seems likely the disease will be among us for the foreseeable future, and masks - with social distancing and hand-washing - will help us all in this community get back to some sort of normal faster.